top of page

 First Sample

-When starting the process of producing the sound effect I found it easy to create something resembling my vision of the finished product.
-This was due in part because I was able to maticoulsy alter each spectical of the sound to my liking to make them link together within themselves.
+As I started producing the sound effect I found it easy to create something resembling my vision of the finished product.
+This was due in part because the already established assets and ability definitions explaining how they were supposed to work.

 Final Sound